rexrainbow/phaser3-rex-notes/docs/docs/particles.md

         ```
     - `lifespan` : The lifespan of emitted particles, in ms.
         - `Infinity` : Immortal particle.
+    - `reserve` : Creates specified number of inactive particles and adds them to this emitter's pool.
     - `name` : The name of this Particle Emitter.
         - Get emitter by name
             ```javascript